These unique wedding photo ideas are sure to make your images pop (and plus, they’re darn fun to take!)

 10. Props can be pretty cool

 I’m not talking about a top hat or an umbrella here.
 I mean little tricks of the trade your photographer could use, such as pipes, prisms, petals, and other things not necessarily starting with the letter “p.”
-This is a copper pipe photo I took at the Sutro Baths—no Photoshopping!
+This is a copper pipe photo I took at the Sutro Baths in California—no Photoshopping!

 Look, engagement photos and wedding photos aren’t the only thing you need to worry about in life, but then again…when are you going to have an experienced photographer take photos of you again?
 When are you planning on looking so good, and paying a good sum for a photographer?
 For most, the answer is never again/not for 10 years at least.
 If that’s not you, I want to know your celebrity lifestyle.